ihsan314ullah-byte/aws-media-pipeline-observability/README.md

-# AWS Media Pipeline Observability Lab
+# AWS Media Pipeline Observability

-End-to-end live streaming and observability lab using AWS Media Services, FFmpeg, FastAPI, Prometheus, Grafana, CloudWatch, JWT authentication, and role-based access control.
+End-to-end live streaming and observability using AWS Media Services, FFmpeg, FastAPI, Prometheus, Grafana, CloudWatch, JWT authentication, and role-based access control.

 This repository contains the **runtime and observability layer** of the project.
 AWS infrastructure is provisioned separately in the companion Terraform repository: